Background

 1.5 Issues regarding harassment and bullying are covered in the Harassment Policy For issues regarding recruitment refer also to the Recruitment policy and for complaints see the Complaints/Grievances policy; all 3 are enclosed below.

-2. The Definition of Equality and Diversity
+2. The Definition of Equality & Diversity

 2.1 Equality can be described as breaking down barriers, eliminating discrimination and ensuring equal opportunity and access for all groups both in employment, and to goods and services; the basis of which is supported and protected by legislation.